 Conducts the daily work and helps the student to achieve the objectives within the given time frame.

-- Supervisor: Tasks and responsibilities
+- Supervisor's tasks and responsibility Supervisor: Tasks and responsibilities

 - Project checklist (for supervisor) - to be completed before start of project